eduvpn/artwork/App/README.md

 ![11 Flags.png](Screenshots/11%20Flags.png)

  ### Screen 1C - First screen: Let's Connect!
 VPN
 This is the Let's Connect!
 VPN version of the app which doesn't have the discovery available.
+In essence this is the same screen as 03B.
 First screen will be shown when:
  - app is freshly installed
  - user has choosen "add other server" just like screen 1B

+ For the Let's Connect!
+VPN version of the App these screens should **NOT** be shown:
+ - 01A, 01B, 02, 03A, 11 (country flags)

 ![01C Let's Connect.png](Screenshots/01C%20Let's%20Connect.png)